5.0 ★★★★★ 220+ reviews on Google

 Overactive bladder and urinary incontinence

-The autonomic nervous system plays a central role in bladder control.
-NESA therapy helps regulate nerve communication between the brain and the bladder, reducing urgency, frequency, and incontinence episodes without medication or surgery.
-It is suitable for both men and women, and is complementary to pelvic floor physiotherapy.
+The autonomic nervous system plays a key role in bladder control.
+NESA therapy helps regulate nerve signalling between brain and bladder, supporting reduced urgency, frequency, and incontinence without medication or surgery.

 Other conditions

-NESA therapy has shown benefit in a range of other presentations including headaches and migraines, bruxism (teeth grinding), sexual dysfunction, neurological conditions such as tremor and post-stroke recovery, and constipation linked to autonomic dysfunction.
-Please contact us to discuss whether NESA is appropriate for your specific condition.
+NESA therapy has shown potential benefit in headaches, migraines, bruxism (teeth grinding), sexual dysfunction, neurological recovery (including post-stroke rehabilitation), and constipation linked to autonomic dysfunction.
+Speak to our team to assess suitability.

 What Happens In A Nesa Therapy Session